William Grey-Wilson: Career

-In 1874 he became Private Secretary to Sir William Grey, the Governor of Jamaica and in 1877 to Sir Frederick Palgrave Barlee, Lieutenant Governor of British Honduras.
-In 1878 Grey-Wilson was appointed Clerk of the Executive and Legislative Councils of British Honduras and in 1884 Assistant Colonial Secretary of the Gold Coast.
+In 1874, Wilson became private secretary to his maternal uncle, Sir William Grey, the Governor of Jamaica.
+In 1877, he became the private secretary to Sir Frederick Palgrave Barlee, Lieutenant Governor of British Honduras.
+In 1878 Grey-Wilson was appointed Clerk of the Executive and Legislative Councils of British Honduras, and in 1884 Assistant Colonial Secretary of the Gold Coast.

-In 1886 he served as Colonial Secretary of St Helena and from 1887 to 1897 as Governor of St Helena.
-From 1897 to 1904 he was Governor of the Falkland Islands and from 1904 to 1912 Governor of the Bahamas.
-He was knighted KCMG in 1904 and KBE in 1918.
+In 1886, he served as Colonial Secretary of St Helena and, from 1887 to 1897, as Governor of St Helena.
+In 1891, he was made a companion of the Order of St Michael and St George.
+From 1897 to 1904, he served as Governor of the Falkland Islands.